Find freedom from unwanted habits and addictionsFloatation puts the power to reprogram unwanted behaviours in your hands

 Many people report a greater sense of mental clarity, enabling them to see their lives and and their goals more clearly.
 The individual is empowered to see things as they are and can make changes in light of this.

-Some interesting research has been conducted into floating (otherwise known as Restricted Environmental Stimulation Therapy) and smoking cessation.
+Some interesting research has been conducted into REST (Restricted Environmental Stimulation Therapy) and smoking cessation.
 This found that spending time resting in silent darkness was an aid to smoking cessation.

-Other research suggests floating to be a promising treatment for addictions.
+Likewise, other research suggests floatation therapy could be a promising treatment for addictions.

-For those with a commitment to overcoming a destructive behaviour, floating can be a powerful tool in supporting their process of change.
+However, for those with a real commitment to overcoming a destructive behaviour, floating can be a powerful tool in supporting their process of change.